 Close to a fifth of humanity currently lives adjacent to the wild Asian elephant habitat, making it particularly vulnerable to further losses.

 Seasonal elephant migrations often bring humans and elephants into violent conflict.
 Furthermore, many elephants are still captured from the wild for use as work animals.
 Thus avoiding when young elephants would need to be cared for with no immediate financial return.

-Conservation efforts are underway to protect and preserve the wild populations of Asian elephants.
+Conservation efforts are underway to protect and preserve the wild populations of the elephant species.
 This magnificent animal is a crucial flagship species used to rally support for the conservation of other species and habitats in the region.

 Captive breeding of work animals is also being encouraged to reduce and eventually eliminate the destructive capture of wild animals to replenish domestic stocks.

 They elephant captive breeding is a type of conservation initiative that seeks to save elephants from extinction by acquiring elephants from the wild and breeding them in captivity.
 There is no guarantee that elephant captive breeding is going to be successful, but it is a way of trying to save elephants from the risk of extinction.

 The program is designed to provide information about elephants to people who live in areas where the elephants are found.
 The program also focuses on providing assistance to people who live in areas where elephants are poached.

 International Elephant Foundation